Creamy Coconut Shrimp Recipe

 • A little oil-canola, vegetable or coconut oil

-• One can of Coco Lopez Cream of Coconut (you’ll find this on the aisle at the grocery store with the cocktail mixers – it’s what you use to make a Pina Colada-it helps make the sweet coconut sauce more flavorful)
+• One can of Coco Lopez Cream of Coconut (you’ll find this on the aisle at the grocery store with the cocktail mixers – it’s what you use to make a Pina Colada-it makes the sweet coconut sauce more flavorful.)
+If you can’t find this particular brand, you can substitute with other coconut Pina Colada mixers.

 • Minced garlic – I use minced garlic from a jar, but you can use fresh garlic (you’ll need about 5-6 medium cloves.)